CSIRT-MU/Cryton/docs/interfaces/cli.md

 ### re-execute
 Re-execute Step's execution with EXECUTION\_ID saved in Cryton.

-EXECUTION\_ID is ID of the Step's execution you want to stop.
+EXECUTION\_ID is ID of the Step's execution you want to re-execute.

 **Arguments:**
 - EXECUTION\_ID